 Skip to main content

-Feasibility study: Integration of (bio-) acoustic methods for the quantification of biological diversity into forest monitoring (AkWamo)
+Feasibility study: Integration of (bio-)acoustic methods for the quantification of biological diversity into forest monitoring

 Background and Objective

-AkWamo explores the potential of (bio-) acoustic quantification of biological diversity for a nationwide forest monitoring through sound recordings.
+AkWamo explores the potential of acoustic quantification of biological diversity for a nationwide forest monitoring through sound recording and field validation.
 As part of the feasibility study, workflows and analysis processes are developed and standardized.
-These are necessary to establish acoustic monitoring extensively.
+These are necessary in order to establish nationwide acoustic monitoring.

 Approach